The character arc is in shambles. Now, the character is floundering. Ruled by the original lie, the hero can no longer move forward. All hope is lost.

 Preparing for the attack

-Low action scenes don’t have to be boing.
+Low action scenes don’t have to be boring.
 Day 16 will be devoted to creating battle plans.
 Whether this is a literal fight or just an offensive against the antagonist will depend on your story.
 But showing all that preparation can bring the forward momentum of your story to a dead halt.

 Movies will often solve this problem by using a montage to show preparations.
 In a book, pick a meaningful moment and expand it into a full scene.
 Maybe the reluctant hero takes a new recruit under his wing.
 Or he finally realizes his love interest likes him too.
 This can also be an opportunity to show the lie isn’t really gone.
 In the Lego Batman movie, Batman may have let Robin on the team, but he is still clearly using him.